rubyfu/RubyFu/en/required_gems.md

 # Required Gems

 I'd like to list all external gems that might be used in this book.
-This list will be updated once new gem required.
+This list will be updated once a new gem is required.

-Note that you don't need to install it all unless you need it.
+Note that you don't need to install them all unless you specifically need them.

 ## Main Gems